ChristianGobin/ChristianGobin/README.md

 #
 - Cloud: AWS, Azure, Kub
-- Frameworks: Reactjs, Nextjs, Hardhat
+- Frameworks: Django, React
-- Languages - Solidity ^0.8.0, Python, JavaScript, Swift
+- Languages - C, C++, Python, JavaScript

 <!---
 ChristianGobin/ChristianGobin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.